bakame-php/http-structured-fields/docs/01-basic-usage.md

 ```

 > [!WARNING]
-> If parsing fails a `SyntaxError` exception is thrown with the information about why the conversion
+> If parsing fails a `SyntaxError` exception is thrown with the information about why it failed.
-> could not be achieved.

 ## Creating a new field